Creating & Managing Vaults

 - Rotate regularly.
 Set rotation reminders for all API keys and tokens, especially those with broad access.

-- Tag secrets consistently.
+- Tag vaults consistently.
 Use